chibicode/react-functional-css-protips/README.md

 export default convertVirtualClassnames
 ```

-By making hyphen (`-`)  the first character and leaving virtual classes when converting them on `cn`, you can easily tell which classes are virtual and which classes are functional from your Chrome/etc DevTools.
+Note that the version above leaves original virtual classes untouched rather than removing them, which might be better for debugging from your browser.
+Because virtual classes are prefixed with a hyphen by convention, you can easily tell which classes are virtual vs functional from your Chrome/etc DevTools.

 #### What problem do virtual classes solve?